 Our approach was applied to several embedded systems applications in the avionic or electronic industrial domain.
 These experiments were carried out with our French industrial partners.
-We reported here the results of these experiments.
+In [DPC $^+$ 09], we reported the results of these experiments.
+For the S_CP case study, we constructed several CDL models with different complexities depending on the number of devices.
+The tests are performed on each CDL model composed with S_CP system.